Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

-\textbf{Example 2:} \textit{Moffat core + S\'{e}rsic halo profiles.} The spatial distribution of Ly$\alpha$ emission from high-redshift Ly$\alpha$ emitting galaxies can almost always be characterised by a spatially unresolved ``point-like'' core component and an extended halo component. \citep[e.g.,][]{Steidel2011,Wisotzki2015,Leclercq2017,LujanNiemeyer2022}. \cite{Wisotzki2018} parameterised the average profile of these sources with a \cite{Sersic1968} profile\footnote{An English translation of the relevant chapter in the seminal \cite{Sersic1968} atlas that was published in Spanish can be found at \url{https://doi.org/10.5281/zenodo.2562394}.} for the halo component:
+The spatial distribution of Ly$\alpha$ emission from high-redshift LAEs can almost always be characterised by a spatially unresolved ``point-like'' core component and an extended halo component.
+The physical nature of the extended Ly$\alpha$ emission is not completely understood, but resonant scatterings of Ly$\alpha$ photons in neutral halo gas are thought to be a dominant mechanism \citep[e.g.,][]{Steidel2011,Hayes2013,Wisotzki2015,Mas-Ribas2016,Leclercq2017,LujanNiemeyer2022}.

+We here follow \cite{Wisotzki2018} who parameterised the average halo profile of these sources with a \cite{Sersic1968} profile\footnote{An English translation of the relevant chapter in the seminal \cite{Sersic1968} atlas, that was published in Spanish, can be found at \url{https://doi.org/10.5281/zenodo.2562394}.}:

-The parameters $R_e$ and $n$ in Eq.~\eqref{eq:41} define the characteristic radius and the kurtosis of the profile \citep{Graham2005}.
+Here the parameters $R_e$ and $n$ define the characteristic radius and the kurtosis of the profile \citep{Graham2005}.
 The observable profile of the ``point-like + halo'' model can then be written as

+where $\delta(r)$ is the 2D delta-function, $\star$ denotes the 2D convolution, and $\mathrm{PSF}(r)$ denotes the model of the point spread function\footnote{The effects of PSF convolution on the profile in Eq.~\eqref{eq:58} have been analysed by \cite{Trujillo2001a} and \cite{Trujillo2001} for a Gaussian and a Moffat PSF model, respectively.}, $I_0$ is a constant chosen such that the integral $\int_0^{2\pi} \int_0^{\infty} S(r,\lambda) \, r^2 \,\mathrm{d}r\,\mathrm{d}\phi \equiv 1$, and $X_\mathrm{H}$ ($\in [0,1]$) denotes the halo-flux fraction.
+Here we model the PSF with a Moffat function (Eq.~\ref{eq:67} in \ref{sec:temp}) that was found to provide an adequate description of the point-spread function (PSF) in adaptive-optics assisted MUSE observations \citep[][]{Fusco2020}.